Last Updated on

-There’s no reason why pets can’t also partake.
+There is no reason why pets can’t partake.

-There really are no known reasons for excluding a dog from conservative consumption of fresh basil.
+There is no explicit reason to exclude a dog from conservative consumption of fresh basil.

 Some More Good News

-Basil has antiviral, antimicrobial and antioxidant properties.
-It may even be good against fighting cancer.
-The anti-fungal and even insect-repelling characteristics are attributes dog owners should love.
+The anti-fungal and even insect-repelling characteristics are attributes dog owners will really love.